tanclary/glass-rubric/README.md

 As it turns out, instead of just typing out what transformation you're doing in a sentence, it can be represented as a matrix that you multiply against your original matrix.

-To continue with the example above, you can verify that multiplying
+To continue with the example above, you can verify that left-multiplying
 0 1
 1 0
 by our original matrix gives us the desired result.